elasticdotventures/dotfiles/README.md

 This is Alpha software. _b00t_ is Provided AS-IS! \_b00t_is rique NFSW, for example a default project could be auto-named "butt_plug" or something like that, it's intentionally cheeky and non-discriminatory.  _b00t_ contains a powerful build process that can muster substantial resources.

 ## 🥋 Mixed-Martial-Art-Of-Coding: "StoryTime Logging"
 \_b00t_ is designed around the idea of "StoryTime" logging that includes Emoji & HSK 1 Chinese Vocabulary - Please Don't be intimidated.
 Default settings leave English translations on.
-The Author (@BrianHorakh) is a native English speaker and multi-language polygot (Spanish, Mandarin, ~Italian, ~German, ~Portguese) all have their own linguistic style and strengths.
-Think of this as mixed-martial-art-of-coding!
+The Author (@BrianHorakh) is a native English speaker and multi-language polygot (Spanish, Mandarin, ~Italian, ~German) all have their own linguistic style and strengths.
+Think of this as mixed-martial-art-of-coding.

+I'm not suggesting anybody actually learn Chinese, your browser already knows it.
+Install Google Translate, right click any symbol.

-## 🤯 为是吗TF is HSK1?
+## 🤯 为是吗TF use Pinyin?
 How much information can be transmitted in a symbol vs. a character?

 HSK1 is Level 1 Chinese Mandarin language using simplified pinyin symbols "ideograms" for action/commands and stack layer naming conventions (designators for frontend-前面(Qiánmiàn), backend-背面 [Bèimiàn]).